What to Do If Your Health Insurance Claim Is Denied

 It’s frustrating—but not the end of the road.

-Denied claims happen all the time, and many are overturned when patients take the right steps.
+In fact, denied health insurance claims happen all the time, and many patients overturn them by taking the right steps.
 In this post, you’ll learn exactly what to do if your health insurance claim is denied, how to respond, and how to protect your rights as a patient.

-🧾 Step 1: Review the Denial Letter and EOB
+Step 1: Review the Health Insurance Denial Letter and EOB

 • The denial notice from your insurance company